 Does landlord insurance cover damage to tenant property?

 Landlord insurance policies do not provide coverage for any of a tenant’s personal belongings, no matter how the property was destroyed or damaged.

-However, if the tenant sues you for damage to their personal property, the liability portion of your landlord policy would pay your legal fees and any settlements.
+However, if the tenant sues you for damage to their personal property, the liability portion of your landlord policy would pay your legal fees and any settlements if you were found to be at fault.
 Such a suit would have to prove negligence on your part — for example, a fire was caused by bad wiring that you knew was bad and didn’t fix on purpose.

 This is one reason why many landlords require tenants to have renters insurance and even write it into their tenancy agreement or lease.
-The coverage means they would be able to reimbursed after a loss without resorting to courts.
-As with landlord insurance, renters insurance (as well as homeowners insurance) may be either a named peril policy or an open peril policy.
+Renters insurance would pay to replace the tenants' damaged belongings.